 At the 2007 Toronto Film Festival, “Lars and the Real Girl” received a standing ovation.
-Screenwriter Nancy Oliver was recently interviewed for the Los Angeles Times by Jeff Goldsmith, and expressed her perspectives on a number of challenges facing writers and other artists.
+Screenwriter Nancy Oliver was interviewed for the Los Angeles Times by Jeff Goldsmith, and expressed her perspectives on a number of challenges facing writers and other artists.
 Here is an excerpt:

 When Alan Ball offered you a staff writing job on HBO’s “Six Feet Under,” you were literally getting ready to leave town and give up on your writing career.
 Why is that?